ricgu8086/Sudoku_Solver_OOP/README.md

 This design uses the Factory Method pattern to allows interchange the algorithm without modifying the main program (sudokuSolver.py), thus reducing the coupling.

-By now, there is only one algorithm supported and is called *recursive Backtracking*.
+By now, there is only one algorithm supported and is called *Backtracking*.
 It is based on the recursive backtracking algorithm described in [1].

 In **sudokus_for_testing** directory there are sudokus of different complexity levels for testing the application.